 Intellectual / Theological

-The topics are broken down into 5 sections.
+I broke down Catholic Beliefs into 3 sections.
 They are:

 Why Catholic?
 Because there is plenty of evidence, as seen in the sections above, from both Sacred Tradition and Sacred Scripture.
 I hope that you find these resources useful.